buildingsmart-community/ifcJSON/Documentation/README.md

 ~~~

 ### 2.8 PredefinedTypes and ObjectTypes and Types
 There are multiple ways to define the object type of an object in the IFC EXPRESS schema.
-In IFC.JSON, the same structure is followed as in the original IFC schema and you can include type information in the `type`, `predefinedType` and `objectType` attributes.
-As indicated in the IFC.JSON schema, the `type` and `objectType` attributes refer to a string.
+In ifcJSON, the same structure is followed as in the original IFC schema and you can include type information in the `type`, `predefinedType` and `objectType` attributes.
+As indicated in the ifcJSON schema, the `type` and `objectType` attributes refer to a string.
 The `type` attribute is hereby reserved for the IFC type name.
-The `predefinedType` attribute is only available for a number of objects, and the allowed values for this attributes are listed in the IFC.JSON schema (identical to EXPRESS schema).
+The `predefinedType` attribute is only available for a number of objects, and the allowed values for this attributes are listed in the ifcJSON schema (identical to EXPRESS schema).
 These predefinedType values do not need to be enclosed by dots (in other words: NOT `".GATE."`, but just `"GATE"`).

 This is valid:
 ~~~